 DET and its Schools consider what is necessary to support the CYP straightaway, for example, by making adaptations to their timetable and in-school support and taking steps to protect them from attention or peer pressure that they may experience due to making a report.
-This work is guided by a robust risk assessment process and DET and its School ensure that the CYP and their parents/carers have an opportunity to contribute.
 DET/its Schools also ensure that there is regular review of arrangements in order to be confident that they meet the needs of all involved.

 It may be necessary to make requests for support to mental health and wellbeing services or for therapeutic intervention.
-DET and its Schools may also need to link with other agencies, such as the Internet Watch Foundation, to remove inappropriate material from the Internet.
+DET and its Schools may also need to liaise with other agencies, such as the Internet Watch Foundation, to remove inappropriate material from the Internet.